MerlynMShelley/Merlyn-M-Shelley/index.md

 Contributed technical writing projects on various niches like digital marketing concepts, Software product documentation.

 **Tools Used for Freelance Technical writing**

 *Snagit for screenshot capturing

 *Google drawing, MS Paint, draw.io for establishing ideas with pictorial representations.

-*Adobe Spark and Canvas for feature image purposes in Wordpress CMS *Experienced with Elementor, Yoast SEO plugins for higher Google SERPs.
+*Adobe Spark and Canvas for feature image purposes in Wordpress CMS

+*Experienced with Wordpress Content Management System,Elementor, Yoast SEO plugins for higher Google SERPs.

 *I got a Grammarly premium tool to have a clean check on voice, tone, punctuation and grammar.

 *Copyscape for checking the uniqueness of the project.

-*Google Docs, Sublime Text editor, for documentation and coding purposes.
+*Google Cloud Platform, Sublime Text editor, for documentation and coding purposes.

 *Following Microsoft manual of style in project documentation.

 *_**Github Flavoured Markdown, reStructuredTEXT,Sphinx,Read The Docs**_

 Free code camp, GitHub, Scrimba,Codepen and Heroku, Online Projects - Web Development September 2016 - Present